 - FHC was created in 1989 to ensure that standard accounting procedures were incorporated by local house corporations and to assist with tax return completion, payroll processing, accounts payable and receivable payments and insurance program administration. - FHC started with twelve clients and two employees.
-Today, FHC serves all 150 chapters by way of three housing models with nine employees. - As the corporation continued to take on new clients, FHC moved three times around Executive Offices to keep up with their ever-growing staff.
+Today, - As the corporation continued to take on new clients, FHC moved three times around Executive Offices to keep up with their ever-growing staff.
 In March 2013, FHC moved to their current destination next door to Executive Offices at 3220 Riverside Drive Suite A-2 Columbus, OH 43221.